 About a mile of hiking on the Lorence Trail leads to the Turkey Trail, which takes off on a steep incline up the mountain.
 Take this trail, up the steep grades and switchbacks.

 After less than a mile, you’ve reached the top to find you’ve returned to the Standing Stone Trail.
-Just a short distance on the trail, it opens up to the beautiful Stone Valley Vista, the highlight of the hike.
+After just a short distance on the trail, it opens up to the beautiful Stone Valley Vista, the highlight of the hike.

-For something shorter and more family-friendly, consider either the Lake View Trail, a short 0.25 mile hike around the lake, or the Moore Trail, which also begins at the same parking area across from the park offices.
+For something shorter and more family-friendly, consider either the Lake View Trail, a short 0.25-mile hike around the lake, or the Moore Trail, which also begins at the parking area across from the park offices.

 The Moore Trail covers 0.5 miles through wooded terrain at the base of Stone Mountain.

-Really, you can’t go wrong with any of the hiking trails in the park.
+Really, though, you can’t go wrong with any of the hiking trails in the park.

 Fishing